top of page

 Environmental Impacts

-Feral sheep in Hawaiʻi impact the environment by overgrazing native grasses and lowland plants, especially in dry forests, grasslands, and open pastures.
-Unlike mouflon, which occupy steep alpine areas, feral sheep stay in lower elevations and graze in larger herds, leading to widespread loss of groundcover, soil compaction, and increased erosion.
-Their grazing favors invasive grasses and degrades native plant communities, particularly around water sources.
+Feral sheep in Hawaiʻi impact the environment by overgrazing grasses and shrubs, especially in dry forests, grasslands, and open pastures.
+Similar to mouflon, feral sheep impacts lead to widespread loss of groundcover, soil compaction, and increased erosion.
 This contributes to the decline of dryland biodiversity and long-term degradation of ecosystems in Hawaiʻi.
+The large population of feral sheep in some areas on the island of Hawaiʻi also pose a serious threat to human wellbeing due to the prevalence of animals on roads and the risk of car strikes.

 • Facebook